mapgears/pgrastertime/README.md

  * Run the **StackBuilder** utility and install the PostGIS add-on.

-NOTE: Chose PostGIS bundle and clic "YES" to all installer question
+NOTE: Chose PostGIS bundle and clic "YES" to all installer questions

 3- Install Conda environment

-The best way to pgRastertim on Windows is to build a dedicated silo where all needed package will be installed.
-For this need we use cross platform Conda packaging management solution.
+The best way to run pgRastertime on Windows is to build a dedicated silo where all needed packages will be installed.
+For this reason we use cross platform Conda packaging management solution.

  * Install Miniconda